dhh1128/an-eye-of-faith/what-i-believe.md

 For me, an interesting answer is suggested by the Bible’s assertion that humanity was created in God’s image.
 If the universe manifests His handiwork, and we are in some limited sense like the Creator &mdash; more so than other creations &mdash; then it would make sense for mental models that demand less mental gymnastics from human beings to have greater predictive power, on the whole.
 The rightness of Occam’s Razor itself is thus suggested by theology &mdash; but I see no satisfying explanation otherwise.
 Again quoting Peirce:

-<blockquote>In the light of the success of science to my mind there is a degree of baseness in denying our birthright as children of god and shamefacedly slinking away from anthropomorphic conceptions of the universe." (ibid)</blockquote>
+<p><blockquote>In the light of the success of science to my mind there is a degree of baseness in denying our birthright as children of god and shamefacedly slinking away from anthropomorphic conceptions of the universe." (ibid)</blockquote></p>

 I don’t want to make too much of this.
 I’m not claiming this is any kind of proof of anything.
 I just think it’s worth pondering.